There’s just one thing standing in your way.

 Just make sure you have a clear idea of the true costs of creating products for sale.

 If you’re not careful, you’ll risk operating on a loss, and nobody wants that.

 Sometimes there’s a good reason why some content is behind a paywall.

 Creating a membership or a VIP club for your most loyal readers gives your audience access to premium content, and generates you some cash.

 Your premium content could be VIP-only posts, an in-depth article on hot topics in your field, or an eBook if you’re really into writing.

 Consider creating an email list of all your paid members – nothing’s quite as exclusive as sending your VIP members special updates or news, directly to their inboxes.

 Many websites and blogs charge a publishing fee for a guest post.

-And if you have the traffic and are starting to get noticed, you should do it too.
+And if your content marketing strategy already helps you drive traffic to your blog and are starting to get noticed, you should do it too.

-While guest posting is important from an SEO perspective, it’s also a door to monetizing your website.
+While you want to write guest posts from an SEO perspective, it’s also a door to monetizing your website.